jtsage/jtsage-datebox/docs/api/useTomorrowButton.md

 dyn: "True"
 ---

-This button will "select" today, but it will not "set" today.
+This button will "select" tomorrow, but it will not "set" tomorrow.
 It is for quick navigation.